 People are jointly liable to pay if they are married, live together, joint owners or joint tenants.

 The amount payable will depend on the value band that the property is placed into by the Valuation Office Agency of HMRC.
 You can find out the valuation band of a property by using this online tool.
 These explanatory notes are included with your Council Tax bill.

-For details on all the council's services view our directory.
+For details on all the council's services view our A to Z directory.

 The London Pensions Fund Authority (LPFA) raises a levy each year to meet expenditure on premature retirement compensation and outstanding personnel matters for which LPFA is responsible and cannot charge to the pension fund.
 These payments relate to former employees of the Greater London Council (GLC), the Inner London Education Authority (ILEA) and the London Residuary Body (LRB).